Not sure how to deal with positive reviews you get from customers?

-Don’t just limit yourself to Google though, get on Yelp, TrustPilot and as many social media platforms as possible.
-The more engagement you have the greater the chances you’ll rank up in the results.
-You can help the results even further by signing off with your company name, location and any keywords related to your business or product that the customer might have mentioned in their review.
+The more engagement you have, the greater the chances you’ll rank up in the results.
+You can help the results even further by signing off with your company name, location, and any keywords related to your business or product that the customer might have mentioned in their review.

 Much as dealing with a negative review, your first step in responding to a positive review should be to personalize it.
 Don’t just copy and paste a generic response to every bit of feedback, customers reading your reviews will spot this easily and you’ll just come off as lazy

 Always make the experience about the customer.
 Address the customer by name (where possible) and write to them as a fellow human being.

 “Mark, the whole Tennessee team was thrilled to hear your feedback”